 Blue Cash Everyday® Card from American Express

 The Blue Cash Everyday® card is very similar to the Preferred, but with no annual fee.
 Instead of 6% cash back, it offers 3% cash back at grocery stores, again capped at $6,000 in spending per year.
 2% cash back is earned at gas stations and select department stores.
-It also carries a similar cash back bonus of $100 back after $1,000 in purchases in the first 3 months, as well as 2% cash back at gas stations, for the first 6 months 5% Cash Back on eligible travel purchases (up to $200 back), and 1% on all other purchases.
+It also carries a similar cash back bonus of $150 back after $1,000 in purchases in the first three months and 1% on all other purchases.

 This is a great card if you don’t think you’ll spend enough money each year to cover the Preferred’s $95 annual fee.